islandx-io/TLOSD-IBC-relay/README.md

 Nodejs app running on a server that scans all blockchans for events and handles IBC.

+---
+## Testnet setup

+For the test environment both the 'EOS' and 'Telos pegger' tokens are created on the Telos test network.
+The environment required two sets on contracts (token contract and bridge contract), one for the EOS dummy contracts and on  for the Telos pegged tokens.

+### EOSDT dummy token (EOS)

+- Contract : eosdt.swaps
+- IBC : eos.swaps

+### EOSDT pegged token (Telos)

+- Contract : usd.swaps
+- IBC : issuer.swaps

+---

 ## Setup

 - Can be deployed on servers like any other NodeJS app.